 - How contributions of cash or other assets will be made; and

-- What restrictions will be placed on transfer of ownership interests in the company (i.e., what happens if a founder dies, becomes disabled, or otherwise leaves the company).
+- What restrictions will be placed on the transfer of ownership interests in the company (i.e., what happens if a founder dies, becomes disabled, or otherwise leaves the company).

 A failure to have a good founders agreement in place can lead to substantial headaches down the road.
-Disputes over any one of these issues can ultimately lead to long and expensive litigation (the Facebook ownership dispute is often cited as a classic example).
+Disputes over any of these issues can ultimately lead to long and expensive litigation (the Facebook ownership dispute is often cited as a classic example).

 3. Failing to Have a Good (Pro-Company) Set of Standard Terms and Conditions for Products/Services

-Every company should have a well drafted set of standard terms and conditions to govern the sale and/or purchase of goods and services.
-Otherwise, the business relationship in question may be governed by less favorable boiler plate terms supplied by the other party or by general legal defaults (which may or may not be favorable depending on the circumstances).
+Every company should have a well-drafted set of standard terms and conditions to govern the sale and/or purchase of goods and services.
+Otherwise, the business relationship in question may be governed by less favorable boilerplate terms supplied by the other party or by general legal defaults (which may or may not be favorable depending on the circumstances).
 A good set of standard terms and conditions should:

-- Discuss what representations or warranties (if any) are being made in connection with the products or services?
+- Discuss what representations or warranties (if any) are being made in connection with the products or services.
 Generally, if you are the seller/service provider, it is a good idea to disclaim all representations and warranties (whether express or implied) except for those set forth in the relevant documents.
 It is obviously important to limit the start-up’s potential exposure for costly breach of warranty claims;

 - Place limits on the company’s potential liability.
 A good set of terms of conditions will generally limit (or exclude altogether) a company’s liability for any special, consequential or indirect damages (such as lost profits).
 Moreover, it is not uncommon for standard terms and conditions to limit a company’s total exposure under a contract to a stated percentage of the purchase price or service fee received;